 Inflation Rate in Norway averaged 4.51 percent from 1950 until 2022, reaching an all time high of 18.90 percent in June of 1951 and a record low of -1.80 percent in January of 2004.
 This page provides - Norway Inflation Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Norway Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on August of 2022.

-Inflation Rate in Norway is expected to be 2.90 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Norway to stand at 2.30 in 12 months time.
-In the long-term, the Norway Inflation Rate is projected to trend around 1.90 percent in 2020, according to our econometric models.
+Inflation Rate in Norway is expected to be 5.60 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Norway Inflation Rate is projected to trend around 1.70 percent in 2023, according to our econometric models.